NTNU-TTO/SFI-AutoShip-COLAV-simulator/README.md

 It can be configured to use different combinations of collision avoidance algorithms, guidance systems, controllers, estimators, sensors, and models.
 The key element here is that each subsystem provides a standard inferface, which any external module using the subsystem must adhere to.
 See the source code for more information on how this is done.

-TODO: Implement interfaces for using arbitrary target tracking systems and collision avoidance algorithms.
+TODO: Implement interfaces for using arbitrary collision avoidance algorithms and planning hierarchys.

 The `Ship` object can be initialized with the following parameters